Skip to Content

 Then head north to explore Scotland’s most famous glen, Glencoe and on to Loch Ness where you can watch the boats sail down the Caledonian Canal and take a boat trip to spot Nessie and see Urquhart Castle.

 From Loch Ness the road trip turns back east across Scotland to discover Highland Perthshire.
-Visit the crowning place of the King of Scots, Scone Palace, feed red deer with Highland Safaris and visit Loch Tay.
+Visit the crowning place of the King and Queens of Scots, Scone Palace, feed red deer with Highland Safaris and visit Loch Tay.

 Make your final stop at North Queensferry to view the Forth Bridge from close up – the perfect last memory of your central Scotland road trip!